 barbecue: franklin barbecue

 After reading Aaron Frankin’s barbecue book “A Meat-Smoking Manifesto”, I can honestly say that I’m in love with him.
 He’s the zen master of bbq and an all around good guy.
 Oh, and his brisket is the best, not only in town, not only in Texas, not only in the United States, but in the world (and quite possibly the solar system).
-He’s earned four stars from Texas Monthly (and those mofos are stingy with their stars), an on-again-off-again top rating from the same, is one of the top 50 restaurants in the country (according to Bon Appeti), and the only James Bearded food slinger in town.
+He’s earned four stars from Texas Monthly (and those mofos are stingy with their stars) and an on-again-off-again top rating from the same, is one of the top 50 restaurants in the country (according to Bon Appetite), and one of the few James Bearded food slingers in town.
 Now going to Franklin’s is a committment.
 The line starts as early as 8am, three hours before the joint opens up (Tuesday and Wednesday are the easiest days).
 We’ve even seen people camping out from the night before.
 And in Central Texas, you wanna get brisket because brisket is king.
 Ideally, bring a chair and enjoy your time chatting with locals or other visitors.

 texmex: (the original) chuy’s

 Opinions around here on TexMex are as strong as opinions on politics.
 Each part of town and each generation has their own favorite spot.
 We recommend the original Chuy’s on Barton Springs because of its Austin vibe and good food.
 Having lived five years in New Mexico, we’re partial to Chuy’s because they serve up green chile (although not the same way as in the old country).
 Chuy’s isn’t as special as it used to be because of their push for world domination, but the original is something special.
 Jenna Bush was busted in the bar for underage drinking (a big reason my mama wanted to go [“Leave that college girl alone!” was my thought).